 Variety is reporting that Martin Scorsese’s 1982 film The King of Comedy is being adapted for Broadway.
 Even better, it’s becoming a musical!

 We couldn’t be happier.
 John and I have always said Marty’s flicks could use more song-and-dance routines.
 Think about how much better Goodfellas would be if Henry Hill serenaded Karen as they soft-shoed through the Copacabana.
-Or if The Wolf of Wall Street had a flashy Busby Berkeley-style number featuring the hookers Jordan bangs.
+Or if The Wolf of Wall Street had a flashy Busby Berkeley-style number featuring all the prostitutes Jordan sleeps with.
 You can have those for free, Broadway. #YoureWelcome

-There’s one thing that bothers us, though: what the fuck is The King of Comedy?
+There’s just one thing that bothers us: what the fuck is The King of Comedy?
 Variety needs to hire a new fact checker.
 Scorsese’s filmography from the 1980s goes like this:

 1986–The Godfather: Part II